petitnau/algoml/contracts/amm/README.md

 ```

 To call the redeem function, the user must send some amount of `minted_t` tokens to the escrow account.
 The user must also pass two parameters: the lower bound of the token `t0`, and the lower bound of the token `t1`.
-When called, those two lower bounds must be respected (the amount of units of `t0` reserved must be at least `v0_lowb`, and the amount of units of `t1` must be at least `v1_owb`).
+When called, those two lower bounds must be respected: the amount of units of `t0` reserved must be at least `v0_lowb`, and the amount of units of `t1` must be at least `v1_owb`.

-When all these preconditions are met, the function body updates `r0` and `r1` (removing the reserved tokens), `t0_reserved` and `t1_reserved` (adding the reserved tokens), and `minted_supply` (since those minted tokens do not circulate anymore).
+When all these preconditions are met, the function body updates `r0` and `r1` (removing the reserved tokens from the AMM balance), `t0_reserved` and `t1_reserved` (adding the reserved tokens), and `minted_supply` (removing those minted tokens that do not circulate anymore).

 ## Redeeming the reserved tokens